 CARNIVAL CORPORATION & PLC

-Mr. Arison has been Chairman of the Board of Directors of Carnival Corporation since 1990.
-He has been Chairman of the Board of Directors of Carnival plc since 2003.
+Mr. Arison has been Chair of the Board of Directors of Carnival Corporation since 1990.
+He has been Chair of the Board of Directors of Carnival plc since 2003.
 He was Chief Executive Officer of Carnival Corporation (formerly known as Carnival Cruise Lines) from 1979 to 2013 and was Chief Executive Officer of Carnival plc from 2003 to 2013.

 Other Public Company Boards: None